Phillip-England/fmtly/README.md

 # Error Handling Todos
 - What if we place an invalid rune into one of our attributes?
 - take into consideration which funcs are private / public
+- how to catch and report free-floating runes?